kinos1206/DUP_re/README.md

-# Deep Unspervised Pixelization
+# Deep Unspervised Pixelization with some modifications.
-This model is based on Deep Unspervised Pixelization[https://github.com/csqiangwen/Deep-Unsupervised-Pixelization]
+This model is based on [Deep Unspervised Pixelization](https://github.com/csqiangwen/Deep-Unsupervised-Pixelization)